-For starters, we chose the Maplebrook Burrata Salad with heirloom tomatoes and prosciutto, along with the Crab Cakes with arugula and a citrus tartar sauce.
-Both delicious, and we could have stopped there–but we didn’t.
+For starters, I chose the Maplebrook Burrata Salad with heirloom tomatoes and prosciutto, along with the Crab Cakes with arugula and a citrus tartar sauce.
+Both delicious, and I could have stopped there–but I didn’t.

 My dinner partner ordered an Allagash beer and I was feeling like a seasonal drink, so I chose the Pumpkin Pie Martini.
 This is an intoxicating mix of vodka, dark rum, pumpkin, and fall spices served up in a martini glass.
 Let’s just say I took my time sipping it throughout the dinner and it was awesome!

 For dinner, we ordered two fabulous entrees: the Seafood Scampi and the Delmonico Steak.
 The Seafood Scampi was made with fresh ribbons of house-made pappardelle pasta, shrimp and lobster, and a scrumptious herb butter garlic sauce.
 This was a meal fit for a Queen.

 The Delmonico Steak was expertly cooked to order (Medium), served with a creamy boursin-vidallia-potato pureeand grilled vegetables with duck-fat butter.
 A-mazing.